JWVivs/2019_NFL_Draft_Sentiment/README.md

 *Workflow:* Microsoft Team DS

-The final output will be an r-script or markdown that uses a prebuilt model to predict which prospects NFL teams will draft in the first 25 picks.
+The final output will be an r-script or markdown that uses a prebuilt model to predict which prospect the Buccaneers (5th overall pick) will select in the draft.

 **Technical Challenges**